ChamathKB/AMD-Dev-Cloud-Guides/README.md

     Connect to your droplet using either the web console or your terminal via SSH.

 4.  **Access Jupyter Notebook:**
-    Once connected, you can access the Jupyter Notebook interface by opening a web browser and navigating to `http://<Your-Droplet-IP>:8888`.
+    You can access the Jupyter Notebook interface by opening a web browser and navigating to `http://<Your-Droplet-IP>:8888`.

 5.  **Access Docker Container Shell:**
     To get a shell inside the vLLM Docker container, execute the following command in your droplet's terminal: